FalconForceTeam/FalconFriday/0xFF-0241-LSASS_Dumping_using_Debug_Privileges-Win.md

 | where isnotempty(InitiatingProcessSHA1)
 // Look for processes that request debug privilege that also opened LSASS
 | where InitiatingProcessSHA1 in ((LSASSOpen | project InitiatingProcessSHA1)) // Speeds up the query.
-| join kind=inner LSASSOpen on DeviceId, InitiatingProcessSHA1, InitiatingProcessId
+| lookup kind=inner LSASSOpen on DeviceId, InitiatingProcessSHA1, InitiatingProcessId
 // Check that debug privilege is enabled.
 | extend AdditionalFields=parse_json(AdditionalFields)
 | extend CurrentTokenPrivEnabled = toint(AdditionalFields.CurrentTokenPrivEnabled)